SUNY New Paltz Safe Computing Checklist

-On any computer network, security is a major concern.
-The threats to personal information, bandwidth, and data are becoming more frequent and more complex.
-That is why it is imperative for all computer users to learn how to maintain their own computers.
-It is important to learn these techniques now, so as to not be forever dependant on computer service technicians (and their high fees).
-We recommend these steps to all computer users, whether they are on campus or off, and whether they are students, faculty, or staff.
-Following these steps not only protects your data and your personal information, but also protects our network from being easily overloaded with the multitude of viruses and spyware that are prevalent today.
+On any computer network, security is a major concern, especially as threats to personal information, bandwidth, and data become more frequent and more complex.
+For all of these reasons – not to mention the practical importance of becoming self-reliant as opposed to depending on computer service technicians (and their high fees) – it is imperative that all computer users to learn how to maintain their own computers.
+We recommend these steps to all computer users, whether on campus or off, and irregardless of whether the user is a student, faculty member, or staff member.
+Following these steps not only protects your data and your personal information, but also protects our network from the multitude of viruses and spyware that are prevalent today.

-Secure computing is a four-pronged effort which involves making sure you do the following:
+Secure computing is a four-pronged effort that involves the following:

 - Have an anti-virus program and keep it up-to-date.